Nancy Gaymala Yunupingu

 Nancy Gaymala Yunupingu (c.1935–2005; also rendered Yunupiŋu) was a senior Yolngu artist and matriarch, who lived in Arnhem Land in the Northern Territory, Australia.
 She worked at the Buku-Larrnggay Mulka Centre in Yirrkala, where her work is still held, and is known for her graphic art style, bark paintings and printmaking.

 Life and family

-Yunupingu was born around 1935, the daughter of Mungurrawuy and sister to the musician Galarrwuy, land rights campaigner Mandawuy Yunupingu, artists Gulumbu Yunupingu and Nyapanyapa Yunupingu, and others.
+Yunupingu was born around 1935, the daughter of Mungurrawuy Yunupingu.
+Two of her brothers were musician Galarrwuy and land rights campaigner Mandawuy Yunupingu.

 Her mother, Bakili, was an artist and elder of the Galpu clan.
+Her sisters included artists Gulumbu Yunupingu, Barrupu Yunupingu, Nyapanyapa Yunupingu, and Eunice Djerrkngu Yunupingu(c.1945–2022), among others.

 Gaymala's moiety was Yirritja and her clans Gumatj and Rrakpala.
 Her homeland was Biranybirany.